kmarsyd/training.artemis.rds/_episodes/04-rcos2hpc.md

 # Dependent compute jobs

 You are just about to submit the analysis job when your supervisor calls you with the bad news that you’ve downloaded the wrong data!
-The sample you downloaded from the web has already been processed, the new data is actually on RCOS!
+The sample you downloaded from the web has already been processed, the new data is actually on elsewhere!
 Since it’s getting late on a Friday and you really just want to submit this analysis and go home without having to wait for another download to complete, you use a handy feature of PBS Pro that allows you to ‘chain’ jobs to other jobs, so that one only submits when the dependent job finishes with an **exit status** of 0.

 Jobs are chained together by including the following on your qsub command line: